tintin10q/csai_ml_final_summary/ML_final_summary.md

 # Preprocessing and Feature Engineering

-When you trow your data at a machine learning model as is you might not get optimal performance.
-You can do things to your data that do not change the sementics of your data while improving the generalization ability of your model.
+When you trow your data at a machine learning model as is, you might not get optimal performance.
+You can do things to your data that do not change the semantics of your data while improving the generalization ability of your model.

 ## Scaling
 We have seen this already a lot.
 The idea is the you scale the data to be on the scale.
 This makes it easier to compare data that is on scales with small and big numbers that is not so easy to convert.
-For instance km and hrtz.
+For instance km and hertz.

-### Standart Scaler
+### Standard Scaler
 With this method you calculate the z score for every data point.
 Effectively you calculate how far something is from the mean.

 ![z-score](z-score.png)

 This works well for non skewed data.

-### Robuts Scaler
+### Robust Scaler
-The same formula but instead you assume a normal distrobution and you use the median instead of the mean and you use the interquartile range instead of the standart deviation.
+The same formula but instead you assume a normal distribution, and you use the median instead of the mean and you use the interquartile range instead of the standard deviation.
 This is better for skewed data and deals better with outliers.

 ### Min Max Scaler
-Shifts data to the 0-1 interfall.
-Take the maximum value of your dataset and mimimum value of your dataset and just calculate where the other data points lie in between those and then you can get a 0-1 scale.
+Shifts data to the 0-1 interval.
+Take the maximum value of your dataset and minimum value of your dataset and just calculate where the other data points lie in between those and then you can get a 0-1 scale.
 Nice.

 ![Min max scaling](min-max-scaling.png)

 ### Normalizer
-ojas;doilkajfthis method does not work for one feature but for aklopw;'/ojas;doilkajfgklo ,./nvbhll the features of a point.
+This method does not work for one feature but for the features of a point.
 It does this by seeing all the features of a datapoint as a row or vector.
 The idea is then that you scale all the data of a point (one row) so that the norm (of the vector) becomes 1.
 Then you divide each point of the row by the norm.
 This is method is not used that often.
-Mostly used when the direction of the data matters and it could be helpfull for histograms.
+Mostly used when the direction of the data matters and it could be helpful for histograms.

 > The norm of a vector is the square root of the squared elements of the vector.